CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 So, for an organization that wants to utilize identity resources within an application (whether it's an SPA or a server-endorsed application), it needs a local representation of the registered application, ultimately to be configured with rich features of identity platform.
 That's exactly what a **service principal** is for.
 The tenant where the app is registered has a service principal for the application, and any other tenants that grant access to the registered app will have their own service principals.

 To sum up, an application registration has:
-- A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL)
+- A one-to-one relationship with the software application (in our case, a vite-React SPA application that uses MSAL)
 - A one-to-many relationship with its corresponding service principal object(s) for tenants.

 Now that we have set up the configuration for accessing our organizational resources, it's time for MSAL in our React application to perform the authentication flow.
 Since it's a hosted web application, a user can directly navigate to the entry [endpoint](https://cynicdog.github.io/azure-entra-in-spa/) and sign in.
 With the access token retrieved via MSAL, the application will then fetch the user's profile and presence status.